alphagov/notifications-api/README.md

 ### AWS credentials

 To run the API you will need appropriate AWS credentials.
-You should receive these from whoever administrates your AWS account.
-Make sure you've got both an access key id and a secret access key.

-Your aws credentials should be stored in a folder located at `~/.aws`.
-Follow [Amazon's instructions](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files) for storing them correctly.
+See the [Wiki](https://github.com/alphagov/notifications-manuals/wiki/aws-accounts#how-to-set-up-local-development) for more details.

 ### `environment.sh`

 Creating the environment.sh file.
 Replace [unique-to-environment] with your something unique to the environment.
-Your AWS credentials should be set up for notify-tools (the development/CI AWS account).

 Create a local environment.sh file containing the following: